alxklk/Scinc/README.md

 ## Runtime library

 Interpreter has some bindings to native functions, some kind of runtime library.
 This is not a part of the language and provided as an example.
 Can (and probably will) be changed in future.

+Following code can be automatically generated, for latter using on IDE for code completion.
+Run Scinc -hdr <source.cpp>

 ```c++
 // Predefined macros